 - –Cost cutting in areas

 - –Some facilities are inadequate in supply

-That said, Normanton Park does have its own attributes that are attractive (and I’m not talking about the 10 Mercedes-Benz cars up for grabs).
-Especially when it comes to the swimming pools and various facilities that are dotted around the landscape.
-I do also like the fact that it is bordering Kent Ridge Park and they have adequately addressed the concerns of the lack of MRT with a 1:1 carpark lot ratio.
-Plus as mentioned earlier, its earlier than expected TOP date will be an added bonus especially for homeowners with a tighter timeline to move.
+That said, Normanton Park does have its own attributes that are attractive, especially when it comes to the swimming pools and various facilities that are dotted around the landscape.
+I do also like the fact that it is bordering Kent Ridge Park, and they have adequately addressed the concerns of the lack of MRT with a 1:1 car park lot ratio.

-But, with the quality woes from its previous projects, that would definitely be a thorn in the side of the developer that could still put off certain buyers – even with the additional checks from BCA.
-That and the various cost-cutting seen in parts of the unit that could leave some potential buyers feeling disgruntled.
+However, with the quality woes from its previous projects, that would definitely be a thorn in the side of the developer that could still put off certain buyers – even with the additional checks from BCA.
+That, and the various cost-cutting practices seen in parts of the unit, could leave some potential buyers feeling disgruntled.

-Ultimately it all really boils down to the price at this end of the market, and with the indicative prices being bandied about I think it does make reasonable sense for the homebuyer with a car.
-Frankly, for me though, this is a project that is hard to give a straightforward go ahead – you’ll have to see the final prices to really decide for yourself.
+Ultimately it all really boils down to the price at this end of the market, and with the indicative prices being bandied about, I think it does make reasonable sense for the homebuyer with a car.
+For me though, this is a project that is hard to give a straightforward go ahead – you’ll have to see the final prices to really decide for yourself.

 What this means for you

 Given the different swimming pools and number of facilities on offer there will be enough to occupy you and your family on weekends